 |March or April||Easter week (Maundy Thursday and Good Friday)|

 In your things to do in Peru, you can add be a spectator of some local feast.
 They’re celebrated with unbridled enthusiasm.
 Certainly, they’ll be part of your memorable experiences you’ll live in Peru.
 The best local feasts are:

 |February||Carnival in most cities, and Celebration of the Candelaria Virgin in Puno (one of the biggest religious parades in the world).|

 |May||Qoyllur Riti Festival in Cusco (religious devotion to adore God and thank “Apus” or mountain spirits).|

 |June||Inti Raymi in Cusco (traditional Inca celebration), San Juan (all over the rainforest region).|

 Don’t leave it to the last moment.
 Try to start this process early, at least 4-6 weeks before the initial day of your trip.
-Some vaccines need to be administered over a period of time.

 Take precautions as well, ensuring that ice in your drink was made with purified water and washing the fruits you’d like to eat.

 The voltage in Peru is 220v.
 And, you’ll only find two-flatted or two-rounded plugs.